Photo by Todd & Brad Reed Photography

 Relocation to Ludington

 Take it from the locals, there’s no finer place to work or live than Ludington.
 For so many of us, the workday commute includes a trip through Stearns Park beach, with the North Breakwater Light and breakwall in view.
 We love to hear the steam whistle announce the arrival or departure of the S.S.
 Badger carferry, and we’re proud of our home port heritage.
+Ludington has several options for places to worship as well.
 Life here is just easier; a far cry from the traffic jams and stressful driving inherent in big cities.
 If you’re looking to move or relocate to Ludington, you won’t be sorry.
 It’s a fun, beautiful place to live, with good schools and jobs.